PINTO0309/yolact_edge/README.md

   These individual losses are displayed during training for monitoring model performance and debugging convergence issues.

+## Investigation Report: Impact of "iscrowd": 1 Annotations on Training and mAP

+### 1. What are iscrowd Annotations?

+  In the COCO dataset, "iscrowd": 1 is a special annotation used for densely packed objects (e.g., crowds) where individual instances are difficult to separate.

+### 2. Impact on Training

+#### 2.1 Data Preprocessing

+  - coco.py:161-169: Crowd annotations are separated from regular annotations and assigned category_id = -1
+  - Crowd annotations are always placed at the end of the target list

+#### 2.2 Loss Computation

+  - multibox_loss.py:110-124: Crowd boxes are split from regular boxes for each batch
+  - Crowd annotations are NOT used for training labels or masks

+#### 2.3 Anchor Matching

+  - box_utils.py:176-183: Anchors with IoU > crowd_iou_threshold (default 1.0) with crowd boxes are set as neutral (conf_t = -1)
+  - Neutral anchors do not contribute to loss computation (neither positive nor negative)

+#### 2.4 Special IoU Calculation

+  - box_utils.py:54-80: For crowds, IoU is computed as intersection/area_of_detection instead of intersection/union

+### 3. Impact on mAP Evaluation

+#### 3.1 Evaluation Processing

+  - eval.py:483-501: Detections matching crowd regions are ignored
+  - Detections matched with crowds are NOT counted as false positives

+#### 3.2 COCOeval Compatibility

+  - run_coco_eval.py: Uses official pycocotools.COCOeval
+  - COCOeval automatically handles iscrowd annotations appropriately

+### 4. Configuration Control

+  - crowd_iou_threshold parameter controls behavior:
+    - Default: 1.0 (disabled)
+    - Recommended: 0.7 (used in some configs)
+    - Lower values treat more anchors as neutral

+### 5. Practical Impact

+  Impact on Training:

+  1. Positive Effect: Prevents incorrect negative learning in dense regions
+  2. Training Stability: Model doesn't receive contradictory signals by treating ambiguous regions as neutral
+  3. Detection Accuracy: Model focuses on learning clear individual instances

+  Impact on mAP:

+  1. Fair Evaluation: Detections in dense regions aren't unfairly penalized as false positives
+  2. Practical Performance: Evaluation reflects real-world usage scenarios
+  3. COCO Standard Compliance: Consistent with official evaluation metrics

+### 6. Conclusion

+  "iscrowd": 1 annotations:
+  - During Training: Treated as neutral, do not contribute to loss
+  - During Evaluation: Detections are ignored, not counted as false positives
+  - Overall Effect: Enables more robust and practical model training with fair evaluation

+  This implementation follows the COCO dataset's standard approach, effectively mitigating negative impacts of densely packed objects on both training and evaluation.

 ### Training on video dataset
 ```Shell
 # Pre-train the image based model